chengjiun/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
     - Replace the NA using the mean steps within each interval calculated in Step 3.
-And, create a new dataset (dataNaFilledByIntMean) that is equal to the original dataset but with the missing data filled in.
+    In details, I first identified the interval of each NAs (intervalNA), and their "index" in the original dataframe.
+Then, I used sapply to find out the average steps of each entry of intervalNA from the dataframe, StepsPerInterval.
+Finally, the NA is replaced by the average steps per interval accordingly, and the missing value filled-in data is stored in the new dataframe, dataNaFilledByIntMean.

 ```r